The Secrets of Cellaring Wine

 Looking to select wines that will pass the test of time to lay down and cellar?
 Hamish Thomson shares his tips on what to look for when ageing wine.

 Cellaring wine takes patience but the reward is enjoying amazing, complex old wines.
-You may have put a particular wine in your cellar the year each of your children were born, waiting for their 18th birthday, or you may have stashed away the last few bottles that you served at your wedding waiting for your 20-year anniversary.
+You may have put a particular wine in your cellar the year each of your children were born.
+Waiting for their 18th birthday!
+Or you may have stashed away the last few bottles that you served at your wedding.
+Paitiently waiting for your 20-year anniversary.
 Whatever the occasion was, the memories will come flooding back when you drink these precious wines.
 Enjoy!